 When is it requested?

-PBG may be requested on a random urine sample when a patient has symptoms that suggest an acute porphyria, such as abdominal pain, sickness, constipation, peripheral neuropathy (tingling, numbness, or pain in the hands and feet), muscle weakness, urinary retention (not passing urine normally), confusion, and hallucinations.
+PBG (and ALA) may be requested on a random urine sample when a patient has symptoms that suggest an acute porphyria, such as abdominal pain, vomiting, nausea, constipation, peripheral neuropathy (tingling, numbness, or pain in the hands and feet), muscle weakness, urinary retention (not passing urine normally), confusion, and hallucinations.
 Where positive, faecal porphyrin testing may be requested to help distinguish between porphyrias.

 Depending upon the patient’s age and symptoms, a test for urine and blood porphyrins should be requested when a patient presents with blisters, scarring, redness, or other skin lesions in sun-exposed areas.